-A Pass-the-Hash (PtH) attack is a technique whereby an attacker captures a password hash (as opposed to the password characters) and then simply passes it through for authentication and potentially lateral access to other networked systems.
-The threat actor doesn’t need to decrypt the hash to obtain a plain text password.
+A Pass-the-Hash (PtH) attack is a technique where an attacker captures a password hash (as opposed to the password characters) and then passes it through for authentication and lateral access to other networked systems.
+With this technique, the threat actor doesn’t need to decrypt the hash to obtain a plain text password.
 PtH attacks exploit the authentication protocol, as the passwords hash remains static for every session until the password is rotated.
 Attackers commonly obtain hashes by scraping a system’s active memory and other techniques.

 While Pass-the-Hash attacks can occur on Linux, Unix, and other platforms, they are most prevalent on Windows systems.
 In Windows, PtH exploits Single Sign-On (SS0) through NT Lan Manager (NTLM), Kerberos, and other authentication protocols.
 When a password is created in Windows, it is hashed and stored in the Security Accounts Manager (SAM), Local Security Authority Subsystem (LSASS) process memory, the Credential Manager (CredMan) store, a ntds.dit database in Active Directory, or elsewhere.
 When a user logs onto a Windows workstation or server, they essentially leave behind their password credentials.